jeromeetienne/learningthreejs.com/source/_posts/2013-03-22-load-your-game-faster-with-appcache.markdown

 You press right button of your mouse and you should see 'Copy ALL as HAR' in the popup menu.

-then you take your [favorite editor](http://www.sublimetext.com/2), create a file named ```sample.har``` and paste the HAR you just copied.
+Then you take your [favorite editor](http://www.sublimetext.com/2), create a file named ```sample.har``` and paste the HAR you just copied.
 This is a rather large JSON structure.